ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 of !RFC9000}}).
 The WT_MAX_STREAM_DATA and WT_STREAM_DATA_BLOCKED capsules
 ({{Section XX of ?I-D.ietf-webtrans-http2}}) are not used and so are prohibited.
-Endpoints MUST treat receipt of a WT_MAX_STREAM_DATA or a WT_STREAM_DATA_BLOCKED capsule as a session error of type WT_INVALID_CAPSULE.
+Endpoints MUST treat receipt of a WT_MAX_STREAM_DATA or a WT_STREAM_DATA_BLOCKED capsule as a session error.

 ## Flow Control SETTINGS